JennysJam/blog/content/blog/learnc.md

 There several other build system I've heard of, but haven't used:

 - A few of Google's large open source projects (Android, Chrome) use a homebrew build system.
-- SCons, Premake and a few other attempts at an equivalent to premake
+- SCons, Premake and a few other attempts at trying to make a nicer make-like language
-- Build tools originally meant for other langauges that have utilities added for building C.
+- Build tools originally meant for other languages that have utilities added for building C.

 ## Debugging C